gitlabhq/gitlabhq/doc/user/project/repository/gpg_signed_commits/index.md

    Is this correct? (y/N) y
    ```

-1. Enter you real name, the email address to be associated with this key (should
+1. Enter your real name, the email address to be associated with this key
-   match a verified email address you use in GitLab) and an optional comment
+   (should match a verified email address you use in GitLab) and an optional
-   (press <kbd>Enter</kbd> to skip):
+   comment (press <kbd>Enter</kbd> to skip):

    ```
    GnuPG needs to construct a user ID to identify your key.